Skip to main content

 Fortifying foods can help to increase vital nutrients such as iron and calcium.
 The NHS recommends adding butter, cream, full-fat milk, or cheese to add calories

-How Helping Hands Can Help
+How Helping Hands Can Support With Nutrition and Mealtimes

-If your loved one refuses to eat it can be particularly upsetting, and anxiety may cause you to become angry or frustrated with your family member.
-However, this is likely to make the person even less willing to eat or drink, due to an increase in stress and confusion.
+If you live far away from a loved one or you’re busy during the day, having a Helping Hands carer going in to see them at mealtimes, or living-in around the clock, is peace of mind for everyone concerned.
+If your loved one refuses to eat it can be particularly upsetting, and anxiety may cause you to become angry or frustrated with them.
+However, this is likely to make the person even less willing to eat or drink due to an increase in stress and confusion.

 A smiling carer in a purple uniform and gloves sits next to an older woman who is laughing and eating a meal at a kitchen table.
 A glass of water and a plate of food are on the table.